semaj/hammurabi/README.md

 call `scripts/chrome.sh` for Datalog Chrome.

-If after running one of those scripts you get an unknown error that you wish to debug, you can edit the Datalog files in `datalog/gen/`, then call `scripts/debug.sh` to rerun _only_ the Datalog.
-Note that any subsequent calls to `chrome.sh` or `firefox.sh` will overwrite the files in `datalog/gen`, which are to be treated as ephemeral.
+If after running one of those scripts you get an unknown error that you wish to debug, you can edit the Datalog files in `datalog/gen/job`, then call `scripts/debug.sh` to rerun _only_ the Datalog.
+Note that any subsequent calls to `chrome.sh` or `firefox.sh` will overwrite the files in `datalog/gen/job` and `datalog/gen`, which are to be treated as ephemeral.

+# Scale

+Running the experiments "at scale" is slightly more involved.
+After building, you'll execute `./target/debug/scale <mapping-file> <ints-directory> <out-file>` where `mapping-file` is in the very unique format, `ints-directory` contains all intermediates (in PEM format) that correspond to the intermediates in the `mapping-file`, and `out-file` is where you want to write results.

+By default this will run Firefox.
+If you want to run Chrome, preface your call with `SCRIPT=chrome`.
+If you are running multiple instances of engine and want to be thread-safe, preface each thread's call with `JOBINDEX=<i>` where `i` is the thread ID (or similar).
+All of that threads generated files will live in `datalog/gen/job$JOBINDEX`.
+If you are running a single thread and omit `JOBINDEX` then it defaults to the empty string and your generated files will live in `datalog/gen/job`.
+You can debug using `debug.sh` as described above, which also respects the `JOBINDEX` environment variable.

 # Convenience